By Tod Marks

-After nearly eight months and 23 meets in 10 states, plus a dozen race dates at Saratoga, Belmont Park, and Colonial Downs, the 2021 National Steeplechase season comes to a close on Sunday with the Steeplechase of Charleston at Stono Ferry Race Course in Hollywood, S.C.
+After nearly eight months and 42 meets and race dates in 10 states, the 2022 National Steeplechase season comes to a conclusion on Sunday with the Steeplechase of Charleston at Stono Ferry Race Course in Hollywood, S.C.

 In the first full year of “normalcy” following two abbreviated seasons of tumult caused by the Covid-19, the Charleston meet brings down the curtain on a solid bounce-back year in which enthusiastic crowds returned to the races, purses were on the upswing, and a bevy of new owners foreshadowed an even brighter season ahead in 2023.

 Unlike other seasons of late, no human titles are on the line in the final meet of the year.
 The leading jockey and trainer championships were settled after last weekend’s triple header, with Parker Hendriks securing the riding crown and Leslie Young taking the laurels as the NSA’s top conditioner.
 It is the first championship for both.
 But there’s still some drama left, as Young seeks to crack $1 million in earnings, a milestone reached by only one trainer in 2022, Keri Brion, who is second in wins.
 Brion has accumulated $1,073,950 in purses; Young has $975,200.
 In the battle for leading owner, Bruton Street-US has an $11,000 lead over the Irv Naylor stable.
 Both have one runner in the in the $30,000 maiden hurdle.

 On Sunday, five races, four over jumps worth $100,000, are on tap, with a first race post time of 1 p.m.
 Eastern Standard Time.
 The undercard includes a $15,000 maiden claiming hurdle; $30,000 maiden special weights event; $20,000 handicap for horses rated at 110 or less; and training flat contest.